notfirefox/notfirefox.github.io/content/archive/my-linux-journey-so-far.md

 figure out how to install a language server I need.
 On Arch I just know it works.
 Also those packages are installed inside of an user Distrobox.
 That means that they are not part of the host OS.
-And to me it kind of makes sense to put those cli applications inside of a separate development environment.
+And to me it kind of makes sense to put those CLI applications inside of a separate development environment.
 They don't need to be part of the core OS.